kiru56776/down/README.md

-YouTube Downloader Telegram Bot
+🚀 YouTube Downloader Telegram Bot 🚀

-This is a simple but powerful Telegram bot that can search for YouTube videos and download them for you directly in your chat.
+Welcome to your personal YouTube Downloader Telegram Bot!
+This powerful yet simple bot allows you to grab videos directly from YouTube without ever leaving your Telegram chat.

-Features
+✨ Core Features

-Direct Download: Send any YouTube video link to the bot to download it.
+🔗 Direct Download: Simply send any YouTube video link to the bot, and it will download and send the video back to you.

+🔍 Powerful Video Search: Can't remember the link?
+No problem!
+Use the search command to find videos.

-Video Search: Search for videos using a command like Search 5 latest news.
+Example: Search 5 latest Ethiopian news

-Selective Download: After a search, download a specific video by its number (e.g., Download 3).
+🔢 Selective Download: After searching, you can download a specific video by its number from the list.

+Example: Download 3

-Download All: Download all videos from the search results one by one with Download all.
+📥 Download All: Want all the videos from your search?
+Just type Download all, and the bot will fetch them for you one by one.

-How to Set Up and Deploy
+🛠️ How to Set Up and Deploy on Render

-Follow these steps to get your own instance of this bot running on Render.
+Follow these steps to launch your very own instance of this bot.
+We'll use GitHub for storing the code and Render for hosting it online 24/7.

-Step 1: Create a Telegram Bot
+Step 1: Create Your Telegram Bot

+First, you need to get your bot's "key," which is an API token from Telegram itself.

-Talk to BotFather: Open Telegram and search for the @BotFather user.
+Talk to the BotFather: Open your Telegram app and search for the official @BotFather account (it has a blue checkmark).

-Create a New Bot: Send the /newbot command to BotFather.
+Create a New Bot: Start a chat with BotFather and send the /newbot command.

-Choose a Name and Username: Follow the prompts to give your bot a friendly name (e.g., "My Video Bot") and a unique username (which must end in bot, e.g., MyVideoDownloader_bot).
+Choose a Name & Username:

+First, give your bot a friendly display name (e.g., KT's Video Bot).

+Next, choose a unique username that must end in bot (e.g., KTsVideoDownloader_bot).

-Get Your Token: BotFather will give you a unique HTTP API token.
+🔑 Get Your API Token: BotFather will congratulate you and provide a long HTTP API token.
 It will look something like 123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11.

-Copy this token and keep it safe!
-This is your bot's password.
+This token is your bot's password.
+Copy it immediately and keep it safe!

-Step 2: Set Up Your Project on GitHub
+Step 2: Set Up Your GitHub Repository

+This is where your bot's code will live.

-Create a GitHub Account: If you don't have one, sign up at GitHub.
+Create a GitHub Account: If you don't have one, sign up for free at GitHub.com.

-Create a New Repository: Create a new public or private repository for this project.
+Create a New Repository: Click the + icon in the top right and select "New repository".
+You can make it public or private.

-Upload the Files: Upload the three files from this project (telegram_bot.py, requirements.txt, and README.md) into your new repository.
+Upload the Project Files: In your new repository, upload the three files I provided:

+telegram_bot.py

+requirements.txt

+README.md (this file!)

-Step 3: Deploy to Render
+Step 3: Deploy the Bot on Render

+Render is a cloud service that will run your bot for free.

-Sign Up for Render: Create an account on Render.com.
-They have a free tier that is perfect for this kind of bot.
+Sign Up for Render: Create a free account at Render.com.

-Create a New Web Service:
+Create a New "Web Service":

-On your Render dashboard, click "New +" and select "Web Service".
+From your Render dashboard, click "New +" and choose "Web Service".

 Connect your GitHub account and select the repository you just created.

-Configure the Service:
+Configure the Service Settings:

-Name: Give your service a unique name (e.g., my-telegram-bot).
+Name: Give your service a unique name (e.g., kt-telegram-bot).

-Region: Choose a region close to you.
+Region: Choose a region that is geographically close to you.

-Branch: Select main or master.
+Branch: Select your main branch (usually main or master).

-Root Directory: Leave this blank.

-Runtime: Render should automatically detect it as a Python project.
+Runtime: Render should automatically detect Python 3.

-Build Command: This should be automatically set to pip install -r requirements.txt.
+Build Command: This should default to pip install -r requirements.txt.
+This is correct.

-Start Command: Enter python telegram_bot.py.
+Start Command: Enter the command python telegram_bot.py.

-Instance Type: The Free tier is sufficient.
+Instance Type: The Free tier is perfect for this bot.

-Add Environment Variables (Crucial!):

-Before deploying, go to the "Environment" tab for your new service.
+Add Your Secret Token (CRUCIAL STEP!):

+Before you deploy, scroll down and find the "Environment" section.

 Click "Add Environment Variable".

-For the Key, enter TELEGRAM_TOKEN.
+For the Key, enter exactly: TELEGRAM_TOKEN

-For the Value, paste the HTTP API token you got from BotFather.
+For the Value, paste the HTTP API token you saved from BotFather.

 Click "Save Changes".

-Deploy!:
+This keeps your token secure and out of your code.

+🚀 Launch!:

-Click the "Create Web Service" button.
+Scroll to the bottom and click the "Create Web Service" button.

-Render will now pull your code from GitHub, install the libraries from requirements.txt, and run your telegram_bot.py script using the start command.

-You can watch the deployment progress in the "Logs" tab.
-If everything is correct, you'll see a message like "Bot is starting...".
+Render will now build and start your bot.
+You can monitor the progress in the "Logs" tab.
+Once you see a message like Bot is starting..., your bot is live!

-Step 4: Use Your Bot!
+Step 4: Start Chatting With Your Bot!

-Open Telegram, find the bot you created, and send the /start command.
-It should now be fully operational!
+Open Telegram, search for your bot by its username, and send the /start command.
+It's now ready to follow your commands!

-Note: Telegram has a 50MB file size limit for bots.
-This bot will warn you if a video is larger than that size and will not be able to send it.
+⚠️ Important Note: Telegram has a file size limit of 50MB for bots.
+This bot will automatically check the file size and warn you if a video is too large to be uploaded.